-The Certificate of Competence in Oral Health Education and Promotion is suitable for registered dental nurses (including orthodontic nurses) who want to provide oral health education and promotion – in clinic and in community – unsupervised and as part of direct access.
-The certificate is an alternative to the NEBDN qualification.
-We recommend completing the NEBDN qualification if you are planning to apply to university to study dental hygiene.
+The Certificate of Competence in Oral Health Education and Promotion is suitable for registered dental nurses (including orthodontic nurses) who want to provide oral health education and promotion – in clinic and in community (schools, care homes etc.) – unsupervised and as part of direct access.
+The certificate is an alternative to the NEBDN qualification and was developed to provide more affordable and accessible oral health training for registered dental nurses.
 The theory is the same for both but the Record of Competence and certificate is different.

 The certificate will be awarded upon successful completion of Modules 1-7, two online tests and the Record of Competence (RoC).
 It enables oral health educators to work unsupervised.
 This includes direct access oral health sessions with patients.